 Most of the companies which “back in the day” used to only sell 5lb all leather boots make light weight hiking boots and shoes.
 These boots and shoes tend to be much more durable than trail runners and “walking” shoes.
 They also tend to have stiffer soles which is useful when facing terrain which benefits from a good “edge” and lateral stiffness.
 There are a number of old favorites which see to make popular light weight boots and shoes:

 Most people can get away will lighter weight boots.
-In converted to using trail runners around 2001 99% of the time, so I can’t provide recommendations about specific products.
+I converted to using trail runners around 2001, so I can’t provide recommendations about specific products.